“We regret to inform you that you were unsuccessful in the partnership admissions vote…”

 - Stay as a director, senior associate or senior manager and forget your partnership ambitions for the short and medium-term.

 - Consider a career change.

-When you have had this ‘time out’ and your head is in the right place again, then you can reset your goals and start the planning process again.
+When you have had this ‘time out’ and your head is in the right place again, only then can you reset your goals and start the planning process again.

 Getting a no at the partnership admissions vote is not the end of your career.
-What it does signify is your business and personal case for partnership is not strong enough at the moment.
-Take time to consider if the no is a blessing – is it right for you?
-If you come to the conclusion that partnership is still your goal, then you need to put in the work to improve your business and personal case for partnership.
+What it does signify is that your business and personal case for partnership are not strong enough at the moment.
+Take time to consider if this no is a blessing – is partnership right for you?
+If you conclude that partnership is still your goal, then you need to put in the work to improve your business and personal case for partnership.

 Don’thttps://www.howtomakepartner.com/business-case-for-partnership-law-firm-big-4-consulting-firm/ forget to download the full chapter of the 3rd edition of Poised for Partnership.
 This chapter will help you think, feel and act like a partner to strengthen your Personal Case for Partnership.
 Download the full chapter for free here.

 Are you ready for partnership?

 Do you know what your weaknesses are?

 Take our free Partnership Readiness Assessment to see how ready you are for partnership!
 Measure yourself against the 12 key indicators and identify where you need to work on to be a stronger candidate.